-Within the shell, the internal spaces follow a cellular design with the broadcast centre providing box-in-box studios which achieve the vital high levels of acoustic attenuation to be achieved in studio spaces.
+Within the shell, the internal spaces follow a cellular design with the broadcast centre providing box-in-box studios which achieve the vital high levels of acoustic attenuation in studio spaces.

-Sustainability and environmental design were important considerations for the BBC.
-From the outset, the team was tasked with achieving a ‘BREEAM Outstanding’ environmental rating.
-As the foremost assessment for environmental sustainability, it consists of a multi-criterion audit process throughout preconstruction, delivery and handover.
+Sustainability and environmental design were important considerations for the BBC, with them challenging the team to achieving a ‘BREEAM Outstanding’ environmental rating.
+As the foremost assessment for environmental sustainability it consists of a multi-criterion audit process throughout preconstruction, delivery, and handover.
 Criteria such as carbon output, energy and water usage were taken into consideration.

 Sustainable features of the building include energy-generating photovoltaic cells, rainwater harvesting elements and a roof-top ecological garden.